 - Describe key features of the U.S. legal system including:

-- o Federalism,
+- Federalism,

-- o Separation of Powers,
+- Separation of Powers,

 - o Sources of Law, and

-- 0 Weight & Hierarchy of Authority.
+- Weight & Hierarchy of Authority.

 - Assess how the structure of the legal system frames research.

 1.2 Introduction to Researching the Law